hyperfiddle/electric-fiddle/src/electric_tutorial/amb.md

 * Now replace `e/for` with `let`, you get two resets on a single atom.
 * So, `e/for` affects **resource allocation** semantics.

-The second difference is, Electric `if`'s current implementation interacts badly with auto-mappimg semantics:
+The second difference occurs when there is an `if` in the control form's body.
+Electric `if`'s current implementation interacts badly with auto-mapping semantics:

 * `if` produces useful results only when used with singular values.
 * If you use `if` with non-singular values, you will get very wide products which are not semantically interesting or useful.